The Streams platform leans heavily on domain-driven design (DDD). We call these domain abstractions streams

 },

-"prototype": "Streams\\Core\\Entry\\Entry",
+"abstract": "Streams\\Core\\Entry\\Entry",

-"collection": "Illuminate\\Support\\Collection"
+"collection": "Illuminate\\Support\\Collection",

 },